Loading...

 Regional Trade Role

-Sabah\u2019s ports are gateways for intra-regional ASEAN trade, particularly between Malaysia, Brunei, Indonesia, and the Philippines.
-Container traffic to/from these countries represents the largest share of SBCT throughput.
+Sabah’s ports are gateways for intra-regional ASEAN trade, particularly between Malaysia, Brunei, Indonesia, and the Philippines.
 Sabah is also a transhipment point for goods destined for Peninsular Malaysia and beyond.

 Key export commodities: palm oil, timber, cocoa, seafood, and petroleum products.
 Key import commodities: machinery, vehicles, construction materials, chemicals, and consumer goods.